-PedigreeTool vs Evagene: standards-first versus clinical-grade
+PedigreeTool vs Evagene: standards-first versus research- and education-grade

 | 14 min read

-This comparison is drawn from PedigreeTool's public website and documentation as of April 2026.
+This comparison is drawn from PedigreeTool's public website and documentation as of June 2026.
 If anything has since changed on their side, the PedigreeTool product pages supersede this article.

 How the two products position themselves